Bob D'Eith

-Robert Jan D'Eith (born September 24, 1964) is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2017 provincial election.
-He represents the electoral district of Maple Ridge-Mission as a member of the British Columbia New Democratic Party caucus.
+Robert Jan D'Eith KC (born September 24, 1964) is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2017 provincial election, defeating two-term Liberal Party incumbent Marc Dalton.
+He was defeated in 2024.
+He represented the electoral district of Maple Ridge-Mission as a member of the British Columbia New Democratic Party caucus.
 D'Eith is also a pianist, author and part-time music lawyer.

 Personal life

-D'Eith was born September 24, 1964 in British Hong Kong.
+D'Eith was born September 24, 1964, in British Hong Kong.
 He immigrated with his father John D'Eathe and mother Vanessa Tancock (née Stelle-Perkins) to Canada in 1968 and was naturalized as a Canadian citizen in 1972.
 He has three siblings.
 D'Eith grew up in West Vancouver, British Columbia and attended West Bay Elementary, Cypress Park Elementary, Pauline Johnson Elementary, Irwin Park Elementary, Hillside Secondary, and Carson Graham Secondary graduating in 1982.
 After high school, he attended the University of Victoria earning degrees in History (B.A.
 Hons 1986) and in Law (J.D.
 1989).

-D'Eith was married to Nicolette Maxwell (née Langezaal) for 11 years and had three sons with her.
+D'Eith was married to Nicolette Maxwell (née Langezaal) for 11 years and had two sons and a daughter with her.
 He married Kim D'Eith (née Kosaba) on July 31, 2010 (at the Kosaba Lake House, Stump Lake BC) and has two step-daughters.